alethic/gib/README.md

 For now this is just going to be prototyping work.

 What I'm interested in is a new build system that can form the basis of a replacement for every other build system on the planet.
-Much as git took over VSC.
+Much as git took over scm.

 The aim is to be as simple to use as Make.
 You should be able to pop open a simple text file, add some elements, and things to do to turn X into Y, and hit run.
 But also to be such a powerful paradigm that the entire .NET MSBuild SDK could be reimplemented ontop of it.